Required Sixth Semester* Data

 - Class size at the end of the sixth semester

 - GPA scale (4.0, 5.0 or other) The GPA scale reported and the unweighted GPA calculated must be consistently applied for all students reported.

-Effective for 2021-22 State Scholars, test scores from the ACT and SAT exams taken between August 1 and June 30 (during the student’s third and fourth semester prior to graduation) are reported to ISAC by the testing organization.
+Test scores from the ACT and SAT exams taken between August 1 and June 30 (during the student’s third and fourth semester prior to graduation) are reported to ISAC by the testing organization.
 For students who have multiple scores, only the highest score will be used to determine SSP eligibility.